Helen Banks: Second Chance for Greyhounds

 At the time of the 1995 expose, Ms. Banks sent to a farm in Bonita Springs, Florida, the greyhounds who had been rescued from the Naples/Ft.
 Myers race track, while they were waiting adoption.
 She would dress like a worker at the Track and sneak and take the caged, emaciated dogs.
 At any time, the rescue farm was full to capacity, with about 35 to 45 greyhounds at any given time.
 The Life Magazine expose triggered a series of events which thereby exposed her rescue work (to critics of animal advocacy) and made her continuing work very difficult, but not impossible.
 She continued to lead the operation until her death at age 87.

-Ms. Banks was credited with her having inspired a great many comparable rescue, shelter, and adoption operations for greyhounds who had been retired from dog racing.
+Ms. Banks was credited having inspired several rescue, shelter, and adoption operations for greyhounds who had been retired from dog racing.

 The financial decline of greyhound racing is even more significant in Florida, where twelve of America's 22 remaining operational dog tracks are located.
 The amount gambled at dog tracks in that state had declined by 72% in the 23 years between 1990 and 2013.
 A 2013 study commissioned by the Florida legislature found that the state of Florida had lost between $1 million and $3.3 million on greyhound racing in 2012.

 Second Chance for Greyhounds of Michigan defines greyhound rescue as an animal welfare activity, not an animal rights position.

 "SCfG is a retired racing greyhound welfare organization, not an animal rights organization.
 It does not take part of political actions or legislation."